martinezjf2/new_app/notes.md

 Perform full CRUD actions which belongs to the USER Validate user input so bad data cannot be persisted to the database

+ #what is the difference between re-directing and rendering?